IEvangelist/davidpine.dev/src/content/posts/photo-booth/index.md

 | `controlwizard` | This is the state machine of the overlay for the user workflow -- it toggles various templates into and out of view |
 | `numberpad` | A numeric entry markup, which outputs the user input |

 When application loads, we first hit the `api/image/options` endpoint -- getting our client settings from the server.
-See {{< url-link "Angular Http with RxJS Observables" "" >}} for more details on the `HttpClient` from __Angular__.
+See [Angular Http with RxJS Observables](/posts/angular-2-http) for more details on the `HttpClient` from __Angular__.
 We then set our camera stream to the `video` element on our `CameraComponent`.

 Snippet from `CameraComponent.ngAfterViewInit`.